Heating Oil Tank Sizes

 There are different oil storage tanks to suit different requirements but the first thing to mention is that you need to make sure it has been manufactured in accordance with OFTEC’s standards – OFS T100 for plastic tanks and OFS T200 for steel tanks.

-You may also find that it is mandatory to have a bunded (double-skinned) tank if it is going to be sited near any controlled water system, such as a river or a well.
+You may also find that it is mandatory to have a bunded oil tank (double-skinned) if it is going to be sited near any controlled water system, such as a river or a well.
 Generally, oil tanks last for about 20 years, as long as they are serviced annually by an OFTEC registered engineer.
 They will be able to advise you if you need to replace your oil tank, or your oil supplier will notify you if there are any issues with your tank, such as a leaking valve, and may refuse to deliver out of safety concerns if the problem is serious.

 Oil tank sizes for residential properties